 \section{Abstract}

-Evaluating whether data streams were generated by the same distribution is at the heart of many machine learning problems, \eg to detect changes.
-This is particularly relevant for data generated by dynamical systems since they are essential for many real-world processes in biomedical, economic, or engineering systems.
+Evaluating whether data streams are drawn from the same distribution is at the heart of various machine learning problems.
+This is particularly relevant for data generated by dynamical systems since such systems are essential for many real-world processes in biomedical, economic, or engineering systems.
 While kernel two-sample tests are powerful for comparing independent and identically distributed random variables, no established method exists for comparing dynamical systems.
-The key problem is the critical independence assumption, which is inherently violated in dynamical systems.
-We propose a novel two-sample test for dynamical systems by addressing three core challenges: we (i) introduce a novel notion of mixing that captures autocorrelations in a relevant metric, (ii) propose an efficient way to estimate the speed of mixing purely from data, and (iii) integrate these into established kernel-two sample tests.
-The result is a data-driven method for comparison of dynamical systems that is easy to use in practice and comes with sound theoretical guarantees.
-In an example application to anomaly detection from human walking data, we show that the test readily applies without the need for feature engineering, heuristics, and human expert knowledge.
+The main problem is the inherently violated independence assumption.
+We propose a two-sample test for dynamical systems by addressing three core challenges: we (i) introduce a novel notion of mixing that captures autocorrelations in a relevant metric, (ii) propose an efficient way to estimate the speed of mixing relying purely on data, and (iii) integrate these into established kernel two-sample tests.
+The result is a data-driven method that is straightforward to use in practice and comes with sound theoretical guarantees.
+In an example application to anomaly detection from human walking data, we show that the test is readily applicable without any human expert knowledge and feature engineering.